-Students shall be given the opportunity through the Office of Housing and Residential Life to confidentially designate an individual to be contacted in the event the student is determined missing.
-This confidential contact is deemed non-directory information under FERPA.
+Students shall be given the opportunity through the Office of Housing and

+Residential Life to confidentially designate an individual to be contacted in the event the student is determined missing.
+This confidential contact is deemed nondirectory information under FERPA.

-Notification:
+Student Notification of this Policy:

 - a.
-This policy will be included on the dean of students' website. - This policy will be included on the Housing and Residential Life website. - This policy will be discussed during beginning semesters/ mandatory residential hall meetings. - d.
-This policy will be sent to students residing on campus by university email. - e.
+This policy will be included on the dean of students' website. - b.
+This policy will be included on the Housing and Residential Life website. - This policy will be discussed during beginning semesters/mandatory residential hall meetings. - d.
+This policy will be sent to students residing on campus by university - e.
 This policy will be included in the annual Community Living Guide.